 PADI DIVEMASTER

-When you complete the PADI Divemaster course, you become a member of PADI (Professional Association of Diving Instructors.)
-The “Professional” part of the acronym means, that it’s something you can do for living.
+When you complete the PADI Divemaster course, you become a member of PADI (Professional Association of Diving Instructors).
+The “Professional” part of the acronym signifies that it’s a career—you can do it for a living.
 It’s an actual job.
-Many scuba divers who have gotten certified through PADI believe that they are members of PADI.
-This isn’t exactly discouraged for obvious commercial reasons, but it’s factually incorrect.
-Members of PADI are divemasters, assistant instructors, instructors and upwards in the PADI echelon.
+Many scuba divers who have been certified through PADI mistakenly believe that they are members of PADI.
+This misconception isn’t exactly discouraged, for obvious commercial reasons, but it is factually incorrect.
+Members of PADI are divemasters, assistant instructors, instructors, and those holding higher certifications in the PADI hierarchy.

-Thus becoming a divemaster can really be considered vocational scuba training.
-You’ll learn what you need to know to work in recreational scuba diving such as guiding certified divers and assisting instructors when they teach diving courses.
-You’ll also learn how to take people who have never scuba dived before out on intro dives and you’ll help divers who’s been out of the water for a while refresh their skills in a safe manner.
+Thus, becoming a divemaster can truly be considered vocational scuba training.
+You’ll learn everything you need to know to work in recreational scuba diving, such as guiding certified divers and assisting instructors during diving courses.
+You’ll also learn how to take people who have never scuba-dived before on introductory dives and how to help divers who’ve been out of the water for a while refresh their skills in a safe and effective manner.

 Overview

-During the divemaster course you’ll be introduced to a wide range of various skills you need to earn proficiency in.
-You’ll learn how to map a dive site, you’ll practise your rescue skills, you’ll lead divers in a controlled environment accompanied by your instructor and you’ll assist on a number of PADI diving courses.
-You will also need to learn how to demonstrate various scuba skills (such as clearing your mask, donating air etc.) to a professional demonstration level.
-That means doing it so slowly and exaggerated that by your example you can teach divers what to do.
+During the divemaster course, you’ll be introduced to a wide range of skills that you’ll need to master to achieve proficiency.
+You’ll learn how to map a dive site, practice your rescue skills, lead divers in controlled environments accompanied by your instructor, and assist in a number of PADI diving courses.
+Additionally, you will need to learn how to demonstrate various scuba skills (such as clearing your mask, donating air, etc.) at a professional demonstration level.
+This means performing the skills slowly and in an exaggerated manner so that, by your example, you can effectively teach divers what to do.

-The idea is that you’ll learn to demonstrate skills to such a good standard during your divemaster course, that you’ll be ready to enroll in a PADI instructor development course should you so choose.
+The goal is for you to demonstrate skills to such a high standard during your divemaster course that you’ll be ready to enroll in a PADI instructor development course should you choose to do so.

 COURSE PREREQUISITES